Philosophical Investigations: Content

-Language-games
+Language games

-Wittgenstein develops this discussion of games into the key notion of a language-game.
-For Wittgenstein, his use of the term language-game "is meant to bring into prominence the fact that the speaking of language is part of an activity, or of a life-form."
-A central feature of language-games is that language is used in context and that language cannot be understood outside of its context.
-Wittgenstein lists the following as examples of language-games: “Giving orders, and obeying them”; “[d]escribing the appearance of an object, or giving its measurements”; “[c]onstructing an object from a description (a drawing)”; “[r]eporting an event”; “[s]peculating about an event."
+Wittgenstein first mentions games in section 3 of Philosophical Investigations and then develops this discussion of games into the key notion of a language game.
+Wittgenstein's use of the term language game "is meant to bring into prominence the fact that the speaking of language is part of an activity, or of a life-form".
+A central feature of language games is that language is used in context and cannot be understood outside of that context.
+Wittgenstein lists the following as examples of language games: "Giving orders, and obeying them"; "describing the appearance of an object, or giving its measurements"; "constructing an object from a description (a drawing)"; "reporting an event"; "speculating about an event".
 The famous example is the meaning of the word "game".
-We speak of various kinds of games: board games, betting games, sports, "war games".
+We speak of various kinds of games: board games, betting games, sports, and "war games".
 These are all different uses of the word "games".
-Wittgenstein also gives the example of "Water!", which can be used as an exclamation, an order, a request, or as an answer to a question.
-The meaning of the word depends on the language-game within which it is being used.
-Another way Wittgenstein puts the point is that the word "water" has no meaning apart from its use within a language-game.
+Wittgenstein also gives the example of "Water!", which can be used as an exclamation, an order, a request, or an answer to a question.
+The meaning of the word depends on the language game in which it is used.
+Another way Wittgenstein makes the point is that the word "water" has no meaning apart from its use within a language game.
 One might use the word as an order to have someone else bring you a glass of water.
 But it can also be used to warn someone that the water has been poisoned.
-One might even use the word as code by members of a secret society.

-Wittgenstein does not limit the application of his concept of language games to word-meaning.
-He also applies it to sentence-meaning.
-For example, the sentence "Moses did not exist" (§79) can mean various things.
-Wittgenstein argues that, independent of use, the sentence does not yet 'say' anything.
-It is 'meaningless' in the sense of not being significant for a particular purpose.
-It only acquires significance if we fix it within some context of use.
-Thus, it fails to say anything because the sentence as such does not yet determine some particular use.
-The sentence is only meaningful when it is used to say something.
-For instance, it can be used so as to say that no person or historical figure fits the set of descriptions attributed to the person that goes by the name of "Moses".
+Wittgenstein applies his concept of language games not only to word meaning but also to sentence meaning.
+For example, the sentence "Moses did not exist" (§ 79) can mean various things.
+Wittgenstein argues that, independent of use, the sentence does not yet "say" anything.
+It is "meaningless" in the sense of not being significant for a particular purpose.
+It acquires significance only if we use it within a context; the sentence by itself does not determine its meaning but becomes meaningful only when it is used to say something.
+For instance, it can be used to say that no person or historical figure fits the descriptions attributed to the person who goes by the name of "Moses".
 But it can also mean that the leader of the Israelites was not called Moses.
-Or that there cannot have been anyone who accomplished all that the Bible relates of Moses, etc. What the sentence means thus depends on its context of use.
+Or that there cannot have been anyone who accomplished all that the Bible relates about Moses, etc. What the sentence means thus depends on its use in a context.